-4. Notify appropriate operating unit and DOC staff of changes and revisions to government-wide financial assistance policies and procedures or other matters related to financial assistance.

-5. Conduct or participate in reviews, task force groups, or other assessments to assure compliance with policies and procedures established for the administration of DOC financial assistance programs.

-6. Evaluate, in consultation with other offices as appropriate, status updates provided on implementation of financial assistance audit findings.

-7. Develop reports on implementation activities of procurement and financial assistance audit recommendations as necessary for reporting to Congress by the Secretary of Commerce.

-8. Serve as the DOC liaison and single point of contact for DOC with OMB, the Government Accountability Office, the Department of the Treasury, Health and Human Services (including Grants.gov), and other agencies on financial assistance matters.

-9. Coordinate the collection and submission of the information for DOC financial assistance transactions to the government-wide database, USASpending.gov.

-10. Prepare, issue, and maintain this Manual, and interpret its policies, standards, and procedures.

-11. Consider requests for waivers to the provisions of this Manual, as permitted by governing statutes and regulations, and notify the Head of the Operating Unit of the decision to approve or deny the request.
-If a waiver is denied, a written explanation will be provided to the requester.

-12. Convene Department-wide Grants Council meetings.

-13. Review in a timely manner all materials prepared pursuant to the requirements of this Manual for conformance to financial assistance regulations, policies, standards, and procedures.
-These reviews will cover all financial assistance programs of the Department and will include, but not be limited to, the following documents.

-a.
-Proposed Federal Register notices, when required and related to administration of financial assistance programs, including announcements of funding availability, information collection activities, and program regulations;

-b.
-Application kits/packages that contain any program-specific forms or requirements beyond those listed in Chapter 9 of this Manual;

-c.
-Proposed publications that include financial assistance award management or administration procedures or instructions with respect to individual programs or groups of programs; and d.
-Other documents as appropriate.

-14. Coordinate with the appropriate Grants Officers, program offices and the Federal Assistance Law Division (FALD), within the Office of the Assistant General Counsel for Administration and Transactions (AGC/ADTRAX), on the establishment of program numbers and updating of text and financial assistance information in the Catalog of Federal Domestic Assistance (CFDA).
+- 4. Notify appropriate operating unit and DOC staff of changes and revisions to government-wide financial assistance policies and procedures or other matters related to financial assistance. - 5.
+Conduct or participate in reviews, task force groups, or other assessments to assure compliance with policies and procedures established for the administration of DOC financial assistance programs. - 6.
+Evaluate, in consultation with other offices as appropriate, status updates provided on implementation of financial assistance audit findings. - 7.
+Develop reports on implementation activities of financial assistance audit recommendations as necessary for reporting to Congress by the Secretary of Commerce. - 8.
+Serve as the DOC liaison and single point of contact for DOC with OMB, the Government Accountability Office, the U.S. Department of the Treasury, the U.S. Department of Health and Human Services (including Grants.gov), and other agencies on financial assistance matters. - 9.
+Coordinate the collection and submission of the information for DOC financial assistance transactions to the official government-wide open data source of federal spending information, USAspending.gov. - 10.
+Prepare, issue, and maintain this Manual, and interpret and amend its policies, standards, and procedures, as needed. - 11.
+Consider requests for waivers to the provisions of this Manual, as permitted by governing statutes and regulations, and notify the relevant Head of the operating unit of the decision to approve or deny the request.
+If a waiver is denied, a written explanation will be provided to the requester. - 12.
+Convene DOC-wide Grants Council meetings. - 13.
+Review materials prepared pursuant to the requirements of this Manual for conformance to financial assistance regulations, policies, standards, and procedures.
+These reviews apply to all DOC financial assistance programs and shall include but not be limited to the following documents: - a.
+Proposed Federal Register notices, related to administration of financial assistance programs, including announcements of funding availability, information collection activities, and program regulations; - b.
+Application packages that contain any program-specific forms or requirements beyond those listed in Chapter 9 of this Manual; - c.
+Proposed publications that include financial assistance award management or administration procedures or instructions with respect to individual programs or groups of programs; and - d.
+Other documents as appropriate. - 14.
+Coordinate with the appropriate Grants Officers, Program Offices and if needed, FALD, within the Office of the Assistant General Counsel for Transactions and Program Management (AGC/TPM), on establishing program numbers and updating Assistance Listings text and financial assistance information in SAM.gov.

-C. Office of General Counsel
+C. Office of the General Counsel

-Pursuant to DOO 10-6 (Office of the General Counsel), the functions of the OGC include the preparation or examination for legal form and effect of all instruments entered into by the DOC, including grants and cooperative agreements.
-These agreements create legal rights and obligations between the government and the recipient.
-Grant and cooperative agreement instruments must be authorized under specific statutory authority, may require the issuance by publication in the Federal Register of rules and notices, and are bound by administrative regulations, DOC policies, EOs, OMB Circulars, and the Uniform Guidance.
-The award, administration, and audit of these agreements may present legal issues, rights, liabilities, and the possibility of disputes, which presents the need for timely legal advice and guidance.
+Pursuant to DOO 10-6 (Office of the General Counsel), OGC functions include the preparation or examination for legal form and effect, of all transactional legal instruments including, but not limited to, contracts, financial assistance agreements, interagency and other special agreements, leases, licenses, bonds, and settlement agreements resolving litigation or claims against DOC, entered into by DOC.
+These awards create legally binding rights and obligations between the government and the recipient.
+Federal financial assistance awards must be authorized under specific statutory authority, may require the issuance by publication in the Federal Register of applicable rules and notices, and are bound by administrative regulations, DOC policies, EOs, OMB Circulars, and the Uniform Guidance.
+The award, administration, and audit of these agreements may give rise to legal issues, rights, liabilities, and the possibility of disputes, which presents the need for timely legal advice and guidance.